botbind/docs/monitors.md

 };
 ```

-You can find all the different types of `allowedTypes` at [Discordjs Documentation](https://discord.js.org/#/docs/main/master/typedef/MessageType).
+You can find all the different types of `allowedTypes` at [Discord.js Documentation](https://discord.js.org/#/docs/main/master/typedef/MessageType).